Grey Owl: Second tour of Great Britain (1937)

 Grey Owl gave a Royal Command Performance at Buckingham Palace on December 10, 1937, attended by King George VI and the young princesses Elizabeth and Margaret.
 He began with the words "You are tired with years of civilization.
 I come to offer you – what?
 A green leaf."
 Grey Owl was impressed by the King, who struck him as a "keen woodsman".
 It is reported that, in parting, Grey Owl put out his hand to the King and said "Well, good-bye, Brother, and good luck to you."

+Grey Owl visited his aunts in Hastings after his second performance there on 14 December.
 The tour finished, Grey Owl embarked for New York on December 21.

-North American tour (1938)
+North American tour, death and exposure (1938)

 Grey Owl arrived in New York from Great Britain on New Year's Day, 1938.
 In the next three months he gave 28 lectures in the United States and visited nine cities in Canada.